Beneor/homology-segment-analysis/README.md

 # Usage

-## Calculate homology between provided sequence and genome
+## Calculate homology between provided sequence and genome using segmentanalysis.py

+The `segmentanalysis.py` script splits segment into set of short (20 - 40 kb) fragments, then splits chromosome into a set of long (10 kb by default) chunks, and seeks for positions where these fragments match with the genome.
+Then it computes frequencies of occurrence for segments within a chromosome, makes table of the match frequencies normalized by chunks, and calculates fragments matching frequency by cytobands, if cytoband information is provided.

+Resulting data are grouped by genome intervals (chunks) and by cytobands (if cytoband data is available)

 General run syntax is following: